DeSoto (automobile): 1929–1942

-The marque was named after the Spanish explorer Hernando de Soto, who led the first European expedition deep into the territory of the modern-day United States (Florida, Georgia and Alabama) and was the first documented European to have crossed the Mississippi River.
+The marque was named after the Spanish explorer Hernando de Soto, who led the first European expedition deep into the territory of the modern-day United States (Florida, Georgia, Alabama, and Mississippi) and was the first documented European to have crossed the Mississippi River.
 The DeSoto logo featured a stylized image of the explorer.

-In 1929 a total of 81,065 single-model DeSoto Sixes were produced, a first-year record in the U.S. until eclipsed by the 1960 Ford Falcon.
+In 1929 a total of 81,065 single-model DeSoto Sixes were produced, a first-year production record in the U.S. that stood for 31 years until eclipsed by the 1960 Ford Falcon.
 However, shortly after the DeSoto was introduced, Chrysler completed its purchase of Dodge Brothers, giving the company two mid-priced makes.
-Initially, the two-make strategy was relatively successful, as Chrysler was hoping to benefit from the market reputation Dodge had when it was run by Horace Elgin Dodge and John Francis Dodge, the Dodge Brothers, with DeSoto priced below Dodge models.
+Initially, the two-make strategy was relatively successful, as Chrysler was hoping to benefit from the market reputation Dodge had when it was run by Horace Elgin Dodge and John Francis Dodge, with DeSoto priced below Dodge models.
 Despite the economic times, DeSoto sales were relatively healthy, equaling Dodge at around 25,000 units in 1932.

 In 1933, Chrysler reversed the market positions of the two marques in hopes of boosting Dodge sales, ranking DeSoto above Dodge.
 As a result, the DeSoto received Chrysler's streamlined 1934 Airflow bodies, but on a shorter wheelbase; the design proved unpopular with consumers.
 Unlike Chrysler, which still had more traditional models on which to fall back, DeSoto was hobbled by the Airflow design until its 1935 Airstream arrived.

 Aside from its Airflow models, DeSoto's 1942 model is probably its second-most memorable model from its early years, when the cars were fitted with powered pop-up headlights, a first for a North American mass-production vehicle.
 (The Cord 810 introduced dashboard hand-cranked hidden headlamps in the 1936 model year.)
 DeSoto marketed the feature as "Air-Foil" lights ("Out of Sight Except at Night").